alabulei1/llamaparse-integration/README.md

 # llamaparse-integration

-This repo guides you to integrate LlamaParse (created by LlamaIndex) with LlamaEdge/GaiaNet to generate snapshots for you to use.
+This repo guides you to integrate LlamaParse (created by LlamaIndex) with LlamaEdge/GaiaNet to create embeddings/convert file formats for you to use.

-## Steps
+## Setups

 ### Set up the environment